OFDM-Based Active STAR-RIS-Aided Integrated Sensing and Communication Systems: System models

 \subsection{Signal at the radar receiver}

-For the channels in the radar sensing area, we consider that the channel between DFRC BS and the ASTARS is $\mathbf{G}\in\mathbb{C}^{Q\times M}$, which is based on Rayleigh fading.
-The channel between the ASTARS and the target is $\mathbf{h}_{a,T}\in\mathbb{C}^{Q\times 1}$.
-To simpify the complexity, the direct link from the DFRC BS to the target is blocked in our case like \cite{0071}.
-Hence, the collected echo signal at the DFRC BS from the target can be written as
+For the channels in the radar sensing area, we consider that the channel between DFRC BS and the ASTARS is $\mathbf{G}(n)\in\mathbb{C}^{Q\times M}$, which is based on Rician fading with the LoS part and the Rician factor is $R$.
+The expression of $\mathbf{G}(n)$ can be written as